phi-ncu/phi-ncu.github.io/_people/weronika_sojka.md

 ### Bio

-I am a Cognitive Science's 3rd year student interested in neuroplasticity, learning and memory processes.
-I am training myself in neuroimaging data analysis, such as raw EEG and fMRI data with further analysis steps (connectivity, linear algebra, statistics).
-Currently, I am also working on some research projects around topics such as reproducibility, memory, learning and brain-computer interfaces.
+I am a Cognitive Science's student at Nicolaus Copernicus University in Toruń, Poland.
+I am interested in neuroplasticity, learning and memory processes.
+I am training myself in neuroimaging data analysis (mostly EEG and fMRI data).
+Currently, I am working on research projects around topics such as reproducibility, cognitive maps and graphs, and brain-computer interfaces applications.
+In my free time, I love to visit new places, spend hours walking or riding a bike, but as soon as I get home, I'm taking care of my two cats.